 - Freeze any unused pita bread; and defrost at room temperature or microwave on low.

-The next time I try these, (and that will be very soon) I am going to add a little oil to the wet ingredients to see if it helps in browning.
+The next time I try these, I am going to add a little oil to the wet ingredients to see if it helps in browning.
 Tapioca starch usually does this, but potato and cornstarch do not brown as well.

 © Copyrighted 2010 - 2015.
 Carla's Gluten Free Recipe Box.
 All rights reserved.
 All content, photos and images are copyrighted by us or their respective owners.
 You must obtain permission by their owners before using any of them.